Loading...

 Exercise Regularly

-Engage in regular physical activity, such as walking or cycling, after meals to help your body use glucose more effectively.
+Engage in physical activity like walking or cycling after meals to help your body utilize glucose more effectively.

 Mindful Eating